Skip to content

 Welcome to CET 1111: Logic and Problem Solving

-This exciting and innovative course is designed to introduce computer programming and problem-solving fundamentals through the engaging lens of physical computing.
+This exciting and innovative course is designed to introduce the fundamentals of computer programming and problem-solving through the engaging lens of physical computing.
 This course is not just about learning to code; it is about developing a mindset that combines computational thinking, design thinking, and practical engineering skills to solve real-world challenges using computers.

-The course is divided into Lecture and Lab sessions; please check who are your corresponding instructors.
-Make sure you can find the corresponding Brightspace courses.
+The course is divided into Lecture and Lab sessions; please check who your corresponding instructors are.
+Ensure you can locate the corresponding Brightspace courses.
 Please don’t hesitate to contact your corresponding instructors with any questions.

 Instructors